 Every human being is part of a family and a society.
 Each of us has a role to play, and that, more or less, defines what we do.

 When we do a task, it involves action, decision making, reviewing the action etc.

-This in turn boosts our confidence and prepares us to take on bigger tasks and with that confidence our chances of succeeding in it also increases.
+This, in turn, boosts our confidence and prepares us to take on bigger tasks, and with that confidence, our chances of succeeding in it also increase.

 Hence, at the core of a person being successful, lies how empowered he feels in doing something.

 That feeling of empowerment is partly something he instilled in himself and partly what others bestowed him with.